angeiradu/Backend-implementation-summative/README.md

 ## Welcome to Be Fit App!

-Be Fit App is designed to help users manage their fitness journey using Flutter and Firebase Firestore.
+Be Fit App is designed to help users manage their fitness journey.
 This guide will walk you through the features and functionalities of the app.

 ### Table of Contents
 1. [Introduction](#introduction)